fau-fablab/FabLabKasse/INSTALLING.md

 1. Dependencies
 ----------------

-This software was mainly developed for Debian "jessie", but should also work on other OSes.
+This software was mainly developed for Debian stretch, but should also work on other OSes.

+If you just want to play, you can try Vagrant to automatically setup a VM (see notes in Vagrantfile).

 ### 1a.
 Debian